-Nine industries exceeded the Kuwait Index for the average of all 8 dimensions on an "after" basis.
+Ten industries exceeded the Kuwait Index for the average of all 8 dimensions on an "after" basis.

-The top three scoring industries are Cafe, Casual Dining, and Clothes.
-The lowest vary from industries with low expectations with ISPs, Mobile Operators, and Private Hospitals scoring the lowest.
+The top three scoring industries are Cafes, Islamic Banks, and Clothes.
+The lowest industries on an after scale are ISPs, Mobile Operators, and Private Hospitals, similar to those in the expectations.
+This means that consumers do not have a high expectation of these industries.